ActuallyHarry/configurations/README.md

 Contains shared system wide configurations
 ### Applications
 Contains application configuration

+#### DNS
+- In order for DNS to start make sure that /etc/rndc.key is made - it as trouble sometimes

 ### Machines
 Contains configuration.nix which only pulls in components form applications and modules, as well as any required specific configurations, includes a hardlink to hardware.nix which should be gitignored.
 ### Lib